HOME

 on

-In the 2023-24 school year, 57.8% of East Prairie School District 73 students failed the math portion of the IAR test, according to the Illinois State Board of Education.
+In the 2023-24 school year, 19.4% of Northbrook School District 28 students failed the ELA portion of the IAR test, according to the Illinois State Board of Education.
 Read more…

 Read more >>